-All plans include one custom domain, any additional domains are $5/domain per month.
-Certain advanced features like dynamic text replacement, brandable lead notifications, and professional integrations are not included in the Starter plan.
-If these are important to you, you’ll have to upgrade to the Pro 99, which is pushing the affordability threshold.
+All plans include unlimited domains.
+Certain advanced features like integrations, client sub-accounts, and advanced convertables targeting are not included in the Essential plan.
+If these are important to you, you’ll have to upgrade to the Premium plan, which is pushing the affordability threshold.

 Below are Unbounce’s pricing plans when paid month-to-month.
-You’ll get one month free if you pay annually.
+You’ll get 20% off if you pay annually.
 Of course, you can always try Unbounce before you buy by signing up for a free 30 day trial of any plan.
 There are no setup fees or hidden costs, and you are free to cancel your account should it not be suitable for your needs.

 Unbounce puts out stellar content and I’m comforted by knowing there are real people behind their brand.
 Even if I didn’t use Unbounce as a solution, as a marketer, I enjoy reading their blog and have found their content on their Resources page to be valuable like this ebook, “The Conversion Marketer’s Guide to Landing Page Copywriting.”
 Go on, download it.
 It’s a bit advanced, but I guarantee you’ll learn something from reading it.

 And the Winners are…